JEWISH CUISINE — What Makes Traditional Foods Jewish?

 When it comes to the traditional concept of a cuisine, historians, food writers, and chefs have often used the term to describe the common cooking methods and ingredients utilized within a country’s borders (such as French, Italian, Turkish, Egyptian, Chinese, Indian, Mexican) or a general region (Western European, Mediterranean, Middle Eastern, Asian, Latin American).
 But over time the definition has expanded to include cookery styles associated with empires or historical time periods (such as Ottoman, Aztec, Latin American, Early American), religious or cultural groups (Jewish, Arabic, Creole), or even grouped according to food style or diet (haute, vegan, paleo).

-Led by Sephardic and Middle Eastern food instructor, Syrian cookbook author, and Jewish recipe preserver Jennifer Abadi, this interactive seminar will teach you how to think about the idea of cuisine differently.
-Jennifer will tackle the big question of whether there is such a thing as Jewish cuisine, and how trade, kashrut food restrictions, migration, and access to ingredients has influenced the popular recipes of the Jewish communities in the United States, Israel, and world today.
+This interactive seminar will teach you how to think about the idea of cuisine differently.
+I will tackle the big question of whether there is such a thing as Jewish cuisine, and how trade, kashrut food restrictions, migration, and access to ingredients has influenced the popular recipes of the Jewish communities in the United States, Israel, and world today.

 As part of the broader debate on the topic of what makes a food Jewish, the following more popular dishes will be discussed: albondigas (Sephardic meatballs), ghondi (Persian chickpea dumplings with chicken and cardamom), bourekas (Sephardic pastries stuffed with spinach and cheese), bimuelos (Sephardic fried doughnut balls with sugar), shakshouka (North African tomato and pepper stew), cholent/hamin/adafina (Shabbat stews), potato latkes, gefilte fish, potato knishes, smoked salmon and pickled herring, pastrami, bagels and bialys, black-and-white cookies, macaroons, matzah and haroset.

-But seriously — what would a Jewish discussion about food be without something to nosh on?
-Because all this talk is sure to make you hungry, Jennifer recommends that participants bring along their favorite Jewish snack to the conversation (you may even have a special Jewish food that you would like to show-and-tell with the group!).
+Note: What would a Jewish discussion about food be without something to nosh on?
+Because all this talk is sure to make you hungry, I recommend that participants bring along their favorite Jewish snack to the conversation (you may even have a special Jewish food that you would like to show-and-tell with the group!).
 The following is a list of suggestions (but entirely optional):

 - Soda: Dr. Brown Cel-Ray, black cherry, cream, Dr. Pepper, plain seltzer